dimitri-bourreau/good-dev-dev-good/README.md

 This repository aims to answer to them. 🙂

+I even have a whole part dedicated to the [beginners](./beginner.md).

 ## English

 I'll talk english.
 English is important for every developer and should be learnt if necessary!